edgedb/edgedb/docs/guides/tutorials/nextjs.rst

 .. code-block:: bash

-  $ npx edgeql-js
+  $ npx @edgedb/generate edgeql-js
+  Generating query builder...
   Detected tsconfig.json, generating TypeScript files.
      To override this, use the --target flag.
-    Run `npx edgeql-js --help` for details.
+     Run `npx @edgedb/generate --help` for full options.
-  Generating query builder into ./dbschema/edgeql-js Connecting to EdgeDB instance...
   Introspecting database schema...
+  Writing files to ./dbschema/edgeql-js
-  Generation successful!
+  Generation complete! 🤘
-  Checking the generated query builder into version control is NOT RECOMMENDED.
+  Checking the generated query builder into version control is not recommended.
 Would you like to update .gitignore to ignore the query builder directory?
 The following line will be added:

      dbschema/edgeql-js

   [y/n] (leave blank for "y")
   > y